 Any of the following courses may be used to satisfy the mathematics/science elective requirement.
-The use of any other course for the mathematics/science elective must be approved in advance by the department chairperson.
+The use of any other course for the mathematics/science elective must be approved in advance by the lead undergraduate advisor.
 Consult the undergraduate catalog for course descriptions and prerequisites.

-MATH 2326 - Calculus III MATH 3300 - Introduction to Proofs MATH 3303 - Mathematical Game Theory MATH 3304 - Linear Optimization Applications MATH 3307 - Elementary Number Theory MATH 3315 - Mathematical Models MATH 3318 - Differential Equations MATH 3321 - Abstract Algebra MATH 3335 - Analysis I MATH 3345 - Numerical Analysis and Computer Applications CSE 3315 - Theoretical Concepts in Computer Science and Engineering CSE 4345 - Computational Methods
+MATH 2326 - Calculus III MATH 3300 - Introduction to Proofs MATH 3303 - Mathematical Game Theory MATH 3304 - Linear Optimization Applications MATH 3315 - Mathematical Models CSE 3315 - Theoretical Concepts in Computer Science and Engineering CSE 4345 - Computational Methods